 Here’s a guide to affinity mapping, with more about how to do it, and the tools that can make it easier to use this technique for organizing and analyzing your user research data.

 vi.
-Build a narrative
+Generate insights & build a narrative

 As you are analyzing your data, start to put together the key findings.
+Build a narrative.

 • Impact: How big of an impact will this finding have on your users or your business?